Merton College, Oxford: Sports

 Merton has a long-standing sporting relationship with Mansfield College, with the colleges fielding amalgamated sports teams for many major sports.
 In rowing, Merton College Boat Club has been Head of the River in Summer Eights once; its men's 1st VIII held the headship in 1951.
 Merton's women have done better in recent years, gaining the headship in Torpids in 2003 and rowing over to defend the title in 2004.

 Grace

-The college preprandial grace is amongst the longest in Oxford, and is always recited before formal dinners in Hall, usually by the senior postmaster present.
+The college preprandial (pre-meal) grace is amongst the longest in Oxford, and is always recited before formal dinners in Hall, usually by the senior postmaster present.
 The first two lines of the Latin text are based on verses 15 and 16 of Psalm 145.

 Oculi omnium in te respiciunt, Domine.
 Tu das escam illis tempore opportuno.

 Aperis manum tuam, et imples omne animal benedictione tua.

 Benedicas nobis, Deus, omnibus donis quae de tua beneficentia accepturi simus.

 Per Jesum Christum dominum nostrum, Amen.